 There are so many wonderful French children’s books available today that it can be hard to choose from them all.
 Kids’ books have always been an important part of French culture, with many great titles that are classics and have stood the test of time.

-As a parent here in Paris, these are the books that I have noticed are the most popular in stores and with French parents.
-I’ve broken down the books by age, so that you can find the titles that will most appeal to your kids.
+As a parent here in Paris, these are the books that I have noticed are the most popular in stores, and with parents.
+I’ve broken down the French language books by age, so that you can find the titles that will most appeal to your kids.

 I will always believe that children should be eager readers, and that they should have an opportunity to learn about far off places through the written word.
 And so with that, here are the best French Children’s books for kids of all ages.